cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 ### Select two correct statements about tokens.

-1. Native tokens have nothing to do with the functional design of a blockchain
+- [ ] Native tokens have nothing to do with the functional design of a blockchain
-1. Each public permissionless blockchain has its own unique token
+- [ ] Each public permissionless blockchain has its own unique token
-1. The main method of exchanging value for transactions and motivating participants in the network is by using native tokens
+- [ ] The main method of exchanging value for transactions and motivating participants in the network is by using native tokens
-1. It is not yet possible to create different types of tokens in newer platforms
+- [ ] It is not yet possible to create different types of tokens in newer platforms

 <details><summary>See correct answer</summary>
+- [ ] Native tokens have nothing to do with the functional design of a blockchain

-2. Each public permissionless blockchain has its own unique token.
+- [x] Each public permissionless blockchain has its own unique token
-3. The main method of exchanging value for transactions and motivating participants in the network is by using native tokens.
+- [x] The main method of exchanging value for transactions and motivating participants in the network is by using native tokens
+- [ ] It is not yet possible to create different types of tokens in newer platforms.
 </details>

 ### What are blockchain explorers used for?